opatiny/fawami/README.md

 - install newest version of package: `npm i image-js@latest`

+## Generating SVG charts

+We are using the `echarts` library, which allows to create backend and frontend charts: https://echarts.apache.org/examples/en/index.html

 ## Create a gif from set of images in the command line

 This command adds a longer delay (of 100) before the first and last images.